liorgr-cell/liorgr-cell-ChocolateSales/README.md

 ## Conclusion & Business Impact
 This project successfully bridged the gap between raw datasets and actionable economic insights.
 By utilizing **SQL** for robust data preparation and simulation, and **R** for precise statistical visualization, the workflow demonstrates how technical data processes feed directly into product analytics.

 The final visualizations confirmed the theoretical elasticity of different chocolate categories.
-Understanding these dynamics—recognizing which products can sustain price hikes and which are highly sensitive-is crucial for making data-driven decisions regarding pricing strategies, market positioning, and revenue optimization.
+Understanding these dynamics-recognizing which products can sustain price hikes and which are highly sensitive-is crucial for making data-driven decisions regarding pricing strategies, market positioning, and revenue optimization.